unt-libraries/solrbenchmark/README.md

 tox -e py39-oldest,py39-newest
 ```

-See the [pyproject.toml](pyproject.toml) file for a list of all available tox environments.
-Some are NOT included in the default `tox` invocation, such as running integration tests and builds.
+Note that the default test environments only run unit tests.
+You can run integration tests from tox using `py37-integration`, `py38-integration`, etc. Integration tests, along with build commands, are not part of the default `tox` invocation.
+See the tox setup in the `tool.tox` section of the [pyproject.toml](pyproject.toml) file to find all available tox environments.

 [Top](#top)